Meet_the maker

 Over the last two years we have enjoyed watching so many people wearing their Abito overalls - for everything from pottery and gardening to cooking, writing, and partying.
 So we are sharing their work life stories, inspirations and musings each month in this Journal, in the hope that you will be inspired by meeting them and enjoy their musings too.

-Thanks so much Siofra, Throwing Shapes is such a "‘special space to connect’.
+Thanks so much Michele, love your story.
 And thank you for reading.

 Catherine & Eve Anne